 When you’re submitting a form for a loan, mortgage, credit card or a mobile phone contract, your credit rating is one of the most important things providers will take into account.
 Of course, they’ll look at other things too, such as the amount you want to borrow, your name, age and where you live.

 But a credit score gives an indication of how well you have paid other types of credit and financial obligations in the past.
-So if you have a good or fair credit score, this will open you up to several financial products and essentially give you financial freedom.
+So if you have a good or fair credit score, this will open you up to several financial products (see personal loans for fair credit scores) and essentially give you financial freedom.